Finyakginshabu/toktickit/docs/lab-01/reviewer.md

 > Reviewer comment I received: During local testing, the feature can work without any issue.
 Additionally, the test instruction is clear and easy to read so all criteria are met.
 Really good job <3

-> How I responded: -
+> How I responded: Thanks for the review :P <3

 **PR https://github.com/Finyakginshabu/toktickit/pull/7**

 > Reviewer comment I received: Everything works successfully.
 Great job !
 All criteria have been met, and the instructions for setting up and testing the project are clear and easy to follow.

-> How I responded: -
+> How I responded: Thanks for the review :P <3

 **PR https://github.com/Finyakginshabu/toktickit/pull/8**